inniyah/Myth/README.md

 # OctaCore

-A new generation of the OctaForge engine
+OctaCore is the engine component of OctaForge 2.0.